 - 1. OBJECTIVES.
-To establish the Department of Energy (DOE) plan and procedures for - a. continuing operations using balances from prior years, if available, during a lapse in appropriations and - b. upon exhaustion of all available balances, (1) continuing only those essential functions related to emergencies involving the safety of human life or the protection of property and (2) initiating orderly shutdown of those activities not considered essential.
+To establish the Department's plan and procedures for - a. continuing operations using balances from prior years, if available, during a lapse in appropriations; and - b. upon exhaustion of all available balances, continuing only those essential functions related to emergencies involving the safety of human life or the protection of property and initiating orderly shutdown of those activities not considered essential.